365businessdev/docs/docs/en-us/365-business-print-agent/support/setup-xps-printer.md

----
-title: Support for virtual printers
+# Support for virtual printers
----

 The use of virtual printers, such as Microsoft Print to PDF or Microsoft XPS Document Writer, is only possible to a limited extent in combination with 365 business Print Agent, as essential information, such as paper trays, does not exist for virtual printers.
 365 business Print Agent therefore prevents incompatible virtual printers and displays them as "Not usable".

 If you still want to test the function of 365 business Print Agent with a virtual printer, we recommend using an individually installed Microsoft XPS Document Writer (MXDW).

 <div class="alert alert-notice">
-    <i class="fa-light fa-hand-point-up fa-lg" style="--fa-secondary-color: #00b7c3; --fa-primary-color: #111111;"></i> <strong>Important</strong> Virtual printers usually call a "Save As" dialog to specify the file path where the virtual printout should be saved.<br>Since the printout is executed by the 365 business Print Agent as a service, in the context of the local system, the display of dialogs is not possible and leads to errors.<br><br>Therefore it is necessary to install an individual printer and configure the file output without additional dialogs.
+    <i class="fa-light fa-hand-point-up fa-lg"></i> <strong>Important</strong> Virtual printers usually call a "Save As" dialog to specify the file path where the virtual printout should be saved.<br>Since the printout is executed by the 365 business Print Agent as a service, in the context of the local system, the display of dialogs is not possible and leads to errors.<br><br>Therefore it is necessary to install an individual printer and configure the file output without additional dialogs.
 </div>

 The following article describes the setup for an individual Microsoft XPS Document Writer (MXDW) based printer.